Welcome to the dismantle. Contest:

 Racism

-A mix of prejudice and power leading to the domination and exploitation of one group (the dominant or majority group) over another (the non-dominant, minority, or racialized group).
+A mix of prejudice and power leads to the domination and exploitation of one group (the dominant or majority group) over another (the non-dominant, minority, or racialized group).
 It asserts that one group is supreme and superior while the other is inferior.
-Racism is any individual action or institutional practice backed by institutional power which subordinates people because of their color or ethnicity.
+Racism is any individual action or institutional practice backed by institutional power that subordinates people because of their color or ethnicity.

 Anti-Blackness

-A two-part formation that both voids Blackness of value while systematically marginalizing Black people and their issues.
+A two-part system that strips value away from Blackness while systematically marginalizing Black people and their issues.
 A term used to describe the unique discrimination, violence, and harms imposed on and impacting Black people specifically.

 Sexism

 A belief that one sex is superior to or more valuable than another sex, but more specifically, in our society, that men are superior to women.
 It imposes limits on what women and girls can and should do.
 Sexist assumptions about women, which manifest as gender stereotypes, rank women as having less value than men.
-That they are objects and property of men, such hierarchical thinking can be conscious and hostile or unconscious, manifesting as unconscious bias.
+It supports the ridiculous notion that they are objects and property of men.
+Such hierarchical thinking can be conscious and hostile or unconscious, manifesting as unconscious bias.

 The Gender Binary